kiba/Writings/for_science/chp25_political_uncertainity.md

 "Democracies.
 I don't understand how they work."

 Ozpin chuckled.
-"They don't, not really.
+"They don't, not in isolation.
 They have a highly qualified civil service branch that papered over much of that.
-Unlike here, they seemed to believe that democracy is a direct expression of liberty, but they also have check and balance that ensured that the individuals are not run over."
+Unlike here, they seemed to believe that democracy is a direct expression of liberty, but they also have check and balance that ensured that the individuals are simply ran over."

 Goodwitch scoffed.
-"Sounded like a contradictory system."
+"Sounds like a contradictory system."

 "It is what it is.
 If you look at ours, it's not like we're any better.
-We have a system that works, mostly."
+We have a system that works, most of the time."

 "They're going through a crisis, right now."